gsoft-inc/wl-domain-event-propagation/README.md

 The client side max retries count can be configured by setting the `MaxRetries` property in the `EventGridSubscriptionClientOptions` object.
 The default value is 3.

-o ensure that messages end up in the Dead Letter Queue, a client-side retry count is required.
+To ensure that messages end up in the Dead Letter Queue, a client-side retry count is required.
 Otherwise, when a message is requeued (released), Event Grid ignores the subscription max retries count, and if the event exceeds its time-to-live, it is silently dropped.

 ## Configure the underlying Event Grid clients options